BIO165/BIO165/source/policies.rst

       - 70-78%
       - 280-311
     * - D
+      - 60-70%
+      - 240-279
+    * - no credit
       - <60%
-      - <280
+      - <240

 Homework grading
 ----------------
-Each of the seven homework problem sets will be graded with a maximum of 40 pts per problem set.
-The set with the least points will not be included in the grade, yielding a maximum of 240 pt for completion of all homework.
+Each of the seven homework problem sets will be graded with a maximum of 40 pts to accomplish per problem set.
+The set with the least points will not be included in the grade calculation, yielding a maximum of 240 pt for completion of all homework.
 Please submit the homework on time.
 There is a 10% penalty per day for late submission.

 Project grading
 ----------------